 Everything about the creation of the Dvinsky reserve

+10% of salmon spawning rivers in Arkhangelsk Region originate or flow in the territory of the reserve, and the whole salmon population depends on the purity of these rivers.
 These forests have a highly diverse flora and fauna.
 You may find here such traditional inhabitants of the taiga as brown bear, wolf, lynx, wolverine, moose.
 There are many rare species listed in the Red book among them such as flying squirrel, erne,

 For local communities, this taiga is an important source of livelihood as it is a hunting, fishing and gathering place for many.
 The new protected area status of this forest zone will ensure that these communities get to enjoy these benefits for generations to come.
 Only intensive activities, like industrial logging, are not permitted in the reserve area.

 The establishment of the reserve was preceded by significant field efforts, the identification of flora and fauna, rare species, designing the project, and coordinating the borders with the timber industry and the authorities.

 The scientists from the Institute of Ecological Problems of the North of the Ural Branch of Russian Academy of Sciences first highlighted the ecological value of this territory in the early 2000s.
 From 2003 to 2009, WWF-Russia organized several expeditions to the Dvina-Pinega watershed.
 Scientists, forestry specialists, ecologists from Arkhangelsk, Moscow and St. Petersburg took part to study the area comprehensively.
 In 2008, the reserve was officially included into the Forest Plan of Arkhangelsk Region, and in 2011 it was included into the regional Territorial Planning Scheme.